God looks down from heaven on the children of men, to see if there are any who understood, who seek after God. Psalm 53:2

 5 The people will be oppressed,

-everyone by another,
+everyone by each other,

-and everyone by his neighbor.
+everyone by his neighbor.

 The child will behave himself proudly against the elder,